Abyss-Seeker/VocabRecordHelper/README.md

 # VocabRecordHelper
-A python program for to record any english / chinese vocabs in an excel sheet easily UI design credits to Lydia
+A python program for to record any english / chinese vocabs in an excel sheet easily <br>
+UI design credits to Lydia